- Request an advising appointment by email. Be sure to include the days/times you are available to meet

 Read all about study abroad and making the most of your experience

-You are eligible to receive a free eBook entitled A Student Guide to Study Abroad, published by the Institute of International Education (IIE) in partnership with American Institute For Foreign Study (AIFS) Foundation.
+Students are eligible to receive a free eBook entitled A Student Guide to Study Abroad, published by the Institute of International Education (IIE) in partnership with American Institute For Foreign Study (AIFS) Foundation.

 - Deciding how to choose the right program